intmus/inttheory19-20/_10-intro-part-writing/a1-part-writing-errors.md

 abc: true
 ---

+## Part-writing

+The term *part-writing* can imply many things depending on its context, but for our purposes, this will be our first attempt to combine the fundamentals of melody (counterpoint) and harmony (voice-leading from circle-of-fifths progressions) into functional music using diatonic tonality.

+By applying the various rules and techniques that we have studied thus far, we can:
+- Harmonize a melody
+- Compose a melody given a harmony
+- Fully voice four-part harmonies
+- Create independent melodic lines that function harmonically together

+Units 10 and 11 will help you solidify this process.
+First, we will establish a reference model by looking at classic errors that occur when writing in a general four-part chorale style.
+We will then apply these guidelines to our own attempts to compose basic four-part chorales in order to better understand the voice-leading principles of all tonal music.

+We will be referring to this handout, [Part-Writing Error Checklist and Guide](https://docs.google.com/document/d/1s9Xd3LPqoaEevshTopxHzLX9jCzxVCZocOBLD_dceMU/edit?usp=sharing), for the next two units, so you may want to print this out or open it in a separate window.

+## Why part-writing?

+Before we begin, I would like to address a question that I have received many times from students.
+Why do we study part-writing, particularly in a strict style that is not performed regularly by modern musicians?

+There are many answers for this, but there is one in particular that I think justifies the study of this in this course.
+Part-writing is the simplest way to study how voice-leading creates harmony.
+Even though most of its rules are archaic, and a modern student's ear is not nearly as offended by certain style characteristics (e.g. parallel perfect fifths), this is the most straightforward way to study every aspect of how music functions: voice-leading, chord progressions, voicing chords, chordal structure, tendency tones, melodic construction, and so on.

+We could attempt to focus on only one style of modern music--whether pop, jazz, classical, or otherwise--but because each is a fully developed, complex language, you would still need to learn basic harmonic movement before beginning to write in that style.
+And because each of these musics has its roots in diatonic harmony, an understanding of basic chorale style part-writing will allow you to study and analyze *all* of these styles, rather than focusing your studies into only one area and being ignorant of the others.

+In short, you may never use this directly, but a knowledge and understanding of these basic tenets will greatly enhance your ability to function as a musician, regardless of your career path.

+## Traditional errors

 In [Unit 6c]({{ site.baseurl }}/06-intro-harmonic/c1-voiceleadingerrors.html), we first looked at some basic rules for voicing a chord in a four-part chorale style.
 These rules included:
 - Voice-crossing
     - In this style, voices should generally not cross